fauna-labs/azure-functions-csharp-starter/README.md

 ```
 to suit your needs.
 The main query should be in the `query` field, and arguments passed into the `arguments` field.

-For more information, refer to the [HTTP API documentation](https://docs.fauna.com/fauna/current/reference/http/) for more information.
+For more information, refer to the [HTTP API documentation](https://docs.fauna.com/fauna/current/reference/http/).